-** Bhatura is something that is loved by young and old alike specially with Chole, a hit combo of all times.
+** Bhatura is a poori type of dish loved by young and old alike specially with Chole, a hit combo of all times.
 I have already posted plain and with addition of potatoes bhatura before.
 This is exactly the same as the one I posted before with the addition of potato / aloo, the only difference being sweet potato instead of potatoes.
 I will not go into details about Bhatura, as I am sure every Indian all round the world is well versed with this dish and I do not want to simple write for the sake of writing and bore my friends.
 So I will straight away write out the recipe, which as I mentioned is similar to the one posted before.

-** Wash and scrub well one small sized or a piece of sweet potato.
-Say about 150 gms.
+** Wash and scrub well one small sized or a piece of sweet potato (kananga/ ratalu), say about 150 gms.
 Put it along with enough water to reach upto ¾ th level of the sweet potato in a pressure cooker pan.
 Pressure cook on medium heat to 4-5 whistle.
 If they are large they should get cooked deep within too.
 Let the pressure drop on its own.
 Once you are able to open the pressure cooker lid, allow the sweet potato to cool a little bit for 5 minutes.
-Now gently peel of the skin and put it in a large wide bow.
-Mash the cooked sweet potato with a potato masher or with hands till it is smooth and even.
-Remember, the sweet potatoes should be mashed very well without any lumps or so as it will be difficult to roll on into puri if small pieces remain.
+Now gently peel of the skin and put it in a wide bowl.
+Mash with a potato masher until smooth, without any lumps and keep it aside ready.

-** Grind to coarse powder: Put all the following ingredients into a small mixer jar masala grinder and grind to a coarse powder ….
-1 tsp jeera powder, 1 tsp ajwain (oam/vovo), ½ tsp black pepper powder, 1 tsp kashmiri red chilly powder, ½ tsp hing powder, ½ tsp haldi / turmeric powder, ½ tsp sugar powder or sugar and salt to taste.
-Do not add in any water.
+** Grind to coarse powder: add the following ingredients into a mixer and grind to a coarse powder WITHOUT adding water ….
+1 tsp jeera (cumin) powder, 1 tsp ajwain (oam/vovo), ½ tsp black pepper (kali miri) powder, 1 tsp kashmiri red chilly powder (mirsange pitti/ mirchi tikkat), ½ tsp hing (asafoetida) powder, ½ tsp haldi (turmeric) powder, ½ tsp sugar powder (sakkre pitti/ pitti shakkar) and salt (namak/ meeta) to taste.
+The powder should be evenly ground without any spices remaining whole.

-** Add the coarsely ground powder to the mashed sweet potato along with 1 tblsp of oil and 2 tblsp of curds.
-Mix all well.
-Now add in 1 cup of Maida, ½ cup of rava and 1 cup of wheat flour and knead to a dough.
-Do not add in any water.
-The dough should be firm and tight like that of poori.
-So knead it well and add in more maida / wheat flour if necessary to the dough while kneading.
-Cover the dough with a tight lid, wet cloth or invert an vessel over it to seal it within and keep this away for 2-3 hours.
+** Add the coarsely ground powder to the mashed sweet potato along with 1 tblsp of oil (tel/ tela) and 2 tblsp of curds (dahi) and mix well.
+Now add in 1 cup of Maida (APF), ½ cup of rava (sooji/ rulavu) and 1 cup of wheat flour (atta/ gonva peeta) and knead to a dough WITHOUT adding water.
+The dough should be firm and tight like that of poori, so do adjust the Maida or wheat flour as required only.
+Cover the dough with a tight lid, wet cloth or invert an vessel over it to seal it within and let rest for 2-3 hours.

-** Knead the dough again adding 1 tblsp of oil till all the oil has been absorbed by the dough with elasticity texture.
+** Knead the dough again adding about 1 tblsp of oil until well absorbed by the dough giving it elasticity texture.
 Now make them into large and equal lemon sized balls.
-You will get around 12 balls depending again upon the bhatura size you want.
+You will get around 12-14 balls depending upon the bhatura size you want.
 I made them medium sized.
-Flatten the balls a bit and dust them with maida evenly all round and then with the help of rolling pin roll out to make medium sized bhatura of about 3-4 inch diameter.
+Flatten the balls a bit, dust them with maida evenly all round and then with the help of rolling pin roll out to make medium sized bhatura of about 3-4 inch diameter.

-** Always roll the bhatura a bit thicker and larger than our normal poori.
-Bhatura is always rolled a little bit thick and large, some restaurants serve them almost the size of roti / chapati’s.
-Arrange the bhatura’s on a paper and keep them ready for deep frying.
-Do not roll and keep the bhatura’s for more than a few minutes, they will dry up and then not puff up well when deep frying.
+** Always roll the bhatura a little bit thicker and larger than our normal poori texture.
+Bhatura is always rolled a little bit thick and large and in some restaurants they serve them almost the size of roti/ chapati’s.
+Arrange the bhatura’s on a paper and keep only a few of them ready for deep frying.
+Do not roll all the bhatura’s at once they should bot be allowed to rest for more than few minutes as they will dry up and then not puff up well on deep frying.
 So roll them out in batches if you have to make more bhatura’s.

 ** For deep frying of the Bhatura : Heat plenty of oil in a thick bottomed deep kadai.
 When it reaches smoking point, reduce the heat to medium and wait for a minute.
 Check the right temperature of oil by putting a small piece of dough into the oil, if it rise’s up immediately, and floats on to the top and also does not get burnt, it can be assumed you have got the right temperature for further frying of the prepared bhatura’s.